Up to 60% off sofas & mattresses — limited‑time deals.

 Choosing the Bracci Plane Sofa

-Choose the Plane if you like a modern, structured sit and you’re okay trading plushness for support.
-The 18" seat height makes stand-ups easy, while the 22" seat depth stays workable for upright laptop time and casual lounging; taller loungers may want an ottoman for full-leg support.
-Plan for a wide footprint (the Plane 2 is 109"), and decide whether you want the cleaner metal feet or the warmer wood base.
-Leather looks refined, but it rewards routine wipe-downs and keeping it away from harsh heat.
+Choose the Plane if you like a structured sit and you are comfortable trading plushness for support.
+The 18-inch seat height makes standing up easy, while the 22-inch seat depth works well for upright laptop time and casual lounging.
+Taller loungers may want an ottoman for full leg support.
+You also need to plan for a wide footprint and make sure the base finish fits the rest of the room.

 Bracci Plane Sofa